India's Alkem Labs accused of fudging trial data by German regulator

 The German regulator made Alkem aware of its findings on Sept.
 8, 2015, according to the notice.

-Mumbai-based Alkem said no-one was available to comment on the matter on Friday.
+Mumbai-based Alkem did not immediately reply to requests for comment on Friday.
 It said last month that UK regulator MHRA had inspected the Taloja plant and made eight observations.

-Krka public relations officer Simona Gorjup said in an emailed statement that the company is "collaborating with Alkem on one product, which might be affected".
-She did not name the product, but the EMA's website lists it as cefuroxime.

-Gorjup added that Krka was "carefully following the development of the situation," and would comply with any regulatory decisions that are taken.

 The German regulator said Alkem's quality management system "neither avoided nor detected" the data manipulation.
 The regulator has urged the EMA, the medicines regulator for the European Union, to take necessary action and consider if impacted drugs need to be suspended or recalled.